zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * A set of name server names pointing at possibly empty sets of IP addresses:
   * Non-empty set: The normal case.
-  * Empty set: There are no [in-bailiwick] names or those are not defined in *Child Zone*, also a normal case.
+  * Empty set: There are no [In-Bailiwick] names or those are not defined in *Child Zone*, also a normal case.
   * Undefined set: [Get-Del-NS-IPs] returned an empty or undefined set.